Pierre Bodein: Crimes

-After his first prison term, served in 1969, Bodein, a member of a family of "basket makers" (names for travelers settled in Alsace) would have many other stays in prisons, including for robbery, theft and robbery but also for sexual assault.
+After his first prison term, served in 1969, Bodein, a member of a family of "basket makers" (names for travelers settled in Alsace) would have many other stays in prisons, including for robbery, theft and sexual assault.
 In 1976, due to his health state he was deemed "incompatible for detention".
 A psychiatric director at the time, Michel Patris, said this about him: "He was in a vegetative state, frozen, shutting himself in silence."
 Bodein swallowed his excrements, and was now moved in a wheelchair.
 Released in 1980, he resumed his robberies.
 He was re-arrested in 1989, and was again considered crazy.
 According to psychiatrist Henri Brunner, "all psychiatric experts on that date considered Bodein crazy, myself included."

 In December 1992, he left his wheelchair to escape through a skylight of the psychiatric hospital in Erstein, which had remained open.
 In a span of three days, he took two women hostage, before sequestering and raping one of them, robbing a bank and armory afterwards.
 He also attacked several gendarme checkpoints and shot at two policemen, wounding one of them seriously before being intercepted.
 This event, widely relayed by the media, earned him the nickname "Pierrot le fou".

 He was sentenced in 1994 to 30 years imprisonment for these crimes, but was retried in February 1996 on appeal by the cour d'assises of Bas-Rhin, which re-sentenced him to 28 years imprisonment (it was further reduced to 20 years in cassation) in 1996.
 Bodein then adopted a new strategy, and was described as a "model inmate".
 Due to his good behaviour, years of pretrial detention, automatic sentencing and remission, he was released on parole on March 14, 2004, a few months before the end of his sentence.
-He then began living in his brother's caravan, who was a scrap dealer in Bourgheim.
+He then began living in a caravan belonging to his brother who was a scrap dealer in Bourgheim.

 Four months later, Bodein was charged with the kidnapping, rape and murder of 38-year-old Hedwige Vallée, stabbed to death on June 21; 10-year-old Jeanne-Marie Kegelin, found on June 29 and 14-year-old Julie Scharsch, found on July 3.
 He was first arrested on June 26 before being released for a lack of evidence, but was rearrested and charged on June 30.
 Some psychiatrists speculated that these constituted substitutes for his own daughter and one of his fellow prisoners, with whom he had established an "obscene" correspondence.
 He denied the accusations and defended his innocence, but the DNA evidence proved him guilty.